wal-e/wal-e/README.rst

 * backup-fetch
 * backup-push
+* archive-push
 * wal-fetch
 * wal-push

-Of these, the "push" operators send things to S3, and "fetch" operators get things from S3.  "wal" operators send/get write ahead log, and "backup" send/get a hot backup of the base database that WAL segments can be applied to.
+Of these, the "push" operators send things to S3, and "fetch" operators get things from S3.  "wal" operators send/get write ahead log, and "backup" send/get a hot backup of the base database that WAL segments can be applied to. "archive" operator is intended for processing backup, compressed into file.

 All of these operators work in a context of three important environment-variable based settings: